Lavamancer/fborgs-android/README.md

 DONE - The repository can be clicked and will transition to the designed screen, where all the open issues are shown for the repository.
 DONE - The list of open issues will be implemented using pagination of 10 items per page.
 DONE - The scroll view should be scrolled smoothly.
-The open issues list is implemented via the delivered design.
-All the elements in the design should be custom made.
+DONE - The open issues list is implemented via the delivered design.
+(I think just the list) DONE - All the elements in the design should be custom made.
 A material design library cannot be used.